-Allied Irish Bank (AIB) has confirmed that it will be increasing current account fees from November 28th 2020.
+Allied Irish Bank (AIB) increased current account fees from November 28th 2020.

-The changes in November will remove the existing option of fee-free banking for customers who keep at least €2,500 in their current account.
+The changes to current account fees at AIB have removed the option of zero transaction charges for those customers who kept at least €2,500 in their current account.

-This will result in AIB current account customers being charged a quarterly maintenance fee of €4.50 PLUS all transaction charges on top of that.
-(Note – Some customers are exempt – see below)
+This will result in all AIB current account customers being charged a quarterly maintenance fee of €4.50 PLUS all transaction charges on top of that.
+(Note – Some customers are exempt – see below).

-In our ongoing comparison of bank charges – it will make AIB the most expensive current account based on the sample of transactions we selected.
+In our comparison of bank charges – it made AIB the second most expensive current account based on the sample of transactions we selected.

 AIB Transaction Charges

 Automated Transactions (Direct Debit/ Standing Orders) 20c.

 Machine Lodgements 35c

 Cheque Processing 39c

 Debit Card Transaction 20c